Information on how to access services offered by the council, can be found on the access to social care page.

 The council works closely with the local primary care trust and the Humber NHS Foundation Trust who are commissioned to provide a range of specialist services, including:

-Humber NHS Foundation Trust (external website)
+Humber NHS Foundation Trust - accessing mental health services in Hull and the East Riding (external website)

 The single point of access to lots of information on services.